Taixi (embryonic breathing): Tang Theory of Internal Breaths

 This all fitted together very reasonably.
 Understanding that the mammalian embryo "breathes" through the placenta and the maternal circulation as well as gaining its nourishment, its food materials, through the same route, was an "excellent piece of early biological observation, as also the awareness of the occlusion of the foetal intestinal tract by the meconium".
 Adepts who would recreate in themselves into the youthful perfection of the embryonic tissues must also cease mouth breathing.
-"The subsequent insistence on the swallowing of saliva was also reasonable, as it could help to re-create the aquatic environment of the mammalian foetus" (Needham 1983: 146).
+"The subsequent insistence on the swallowing of saliva was also reasonable, as it could help to re-create the aquatic environment of the mammalian foetus".